SebPorras/PhyloPhind/README.md

 python PhyloPhind.py -e 3_5_2_6 -t 0.2 -m 1 -r 1
 ```

-Filtered FASTA will be placed in ./workflows/EC_NUM/files/EC_NUM_filt.fasta
+2. Filtered FASTA will be placed in ./workflows/EC_NUM/files/EC_NUM_filt.fasta

+3. For help, run

+'''
+python PhyloPhind.py --help
+'''

+# Changing location of output

+All paths can by changing the path constants at the bottom of PhyloPhind.py

+Important paths are:

+- WORKDIR: defines path from current directory to files in expat_bench
+- FASTA: defines path for where filtered fasta file will be saved